-The primary objective of the 1993 PSRFE program was focused on enhancing the "winter" blackmouth recreational fishery on Puget Sound through the release of 3 million yearling Chinook salmon into Puget Sound annually.
+The primary objective of the 1993 PSRFE program was focused on enhancing the "winter" blackmouth - a term that refers to a Chinook salmon's dark gumline - recreational fishery on Puget Sound through the release of three million yearling Chinook into Puget Sound annually.

 Following a request by the Legislature, the Washington State Auditor's Office conducted a performance audit of the PSRFE program in 2010.
-Auditors concluded the following: 1) WDFW was not meeting its statutory goal to release 3 million delayed-release Chinook annually, 2) the statutory goal to release 3 million delayed-release Chinook was not effectively sustaining or restoring the Puget Sound Chinook salmon recreational fishery.
-The goal to release 3 million delayed release Chinook salmon stems from research dated to the 1970s and 1980s.
+Auditors concluded the following: 1) WDFW was not meeting its statutory goal to release three million delayed-release Chinook annually, 2) the statutory goal to release three million delayed-release Chinook was not effectively sustaining or restoring the Puget Sound Chinook recreational fishery.
+The goal to release three million delayed release Chinook stems from research dated to the 1970s and 1980s.
 Recommendations based off the findings included the revision of the program's goals to reflect contemporary data.
 Additionally, recommendations insisted on the use of outcome-oriented goals and regular reporting from the department to the commission and legislature to track the program's progress.

-In 2011, the Legislature repealed several sections of the RCW 75.54, and subsequently reauthorized the PSRFE program under RCW 77.105.
+In 2011, the Legislature repealed several sections of the Revised Code of Washington (RCW) 75.54, and subsequently reauthorized the PSRFE program under RCW 77.105.
 The revised legislation includes provisions for marine fish enhancement as well as notable evaluation metrics.
 Under 77.105.005(3) the legislature has determined that the number of angler trips expended in these waters is the measure of fishing opportunity (WDFW).